christan7678/advanced-was/README.md

-## About EventBook (Event Booking System)
+## About the Project

-EventBook is a full-stack web-based event booking system built with Laravel.
-It supports both users and administrators, allowing event browsing, ticket booking, and full admin management of bookings, users, and events.
+**EventBook** is a full-stack web-based event booking system built with Laravel.
+It supports both regular users and administrators, enabling event browsing, ticket booking, and complete admin management of bookings, users, and events.

-The system demonstrates real-world web development concepts, including:

-- Relational Database Design
-- CRUD Operations
-- Cookies & Sessions
-- Authentication & Authorization
+This project was developed to demonstrate real-world web development concepts in an academic context, including relational database design, CRUD operations, cookie & session management, and authentication & authorization.

 ## Features